georgevanuta/Pokemon-Game/README.md

 # Pokemon-Game
-Pokemon game in java.
-Using loggers, design patterns and much more.
+Pokemon arena game in java.
+Using multi-threading, loggers, design patterns and much more.